 Backing with a Trailer

-You must turn the steering wheel towards the direction of journey when backing a car, truck or bus.
-However, when backing trailer it is necessary to turn the steering wheel in the opposite direction.
+You must turn the steering wheel towards the direction of the journey when backing a car, truck, or bus.
+However, when backing the trailer it is necessary to turn the steering wheel in the opposite direction.
 After the trailer starts, the steering wheel should be turned in the opposite direction.
 Using mirrors will help you detect your position and correct the direction you are turning.
 If the trailer is getting off from the proper path, you can correct the drift immediately.
-When backing your truck, make sure to use pull ups to reposition the vehicle.
+When backing your truck, make sure to use pull-ups to reposition the vehicle.
 If there are blind spots, you must invariably use a helper.
-However, make sure you work out your own hand signals which are understandable by both the parties.
+However, make sure you work out your own hand signals which are understandable by both parties.

 - Shifting Gears

 Heavy vehicles with manual transmissions need double clutching for changing gears.
 Before starting down a hill, one needs to slow and shift down without having to use brakes.
 This will avoid your brakes from getting overheated.
 The gear should be the lowest when you are climbing the hill.
 One must slow down to a safe speed before entering a curve.
 You can slow down to a safe speed and then downshift even before entering a curve.
 This way you can use some power through the curve and stabilize your vehicle when turning.
 As soon as you will be out of the curve, you can speed up your vehicle gradually.